mvolkmann/blog/src/swift/swift-ui.md

 ### @ObservedObject

-This subscribes to an observable object and recomputes the associated view `body` when it changes.
+The `@ObservedObject` property wrapper marks a property that receives an instance of an `ObservableObject` subclass that is passed in from a parent view.
-It is used in cases when an observable object is passed into a view.
+This subscribes to changes published by an observable object and recomputes the associated view `body` when it changes.
-The following example demonstrates this.
+The following example demonstrates this:

 ```swift
 class MyState: ObservableObject {